LoAT-developers/LoAT/docs/index.md

 * 2nd place in the category *Termination of Integer Transition Systems* at the [*Termination and Complexity Competition 2020*](http://termination-portal.org/wiki/Termination_Competition_2020)
 * best tool for proving non-termination in the category *Termination of Integer Transition Systems* at the [*Termination and Complexity Competition 2021*](http://termination-portal.org/wiki/Termination_Competition_2021)
 * 2nd place in the category *Termination of Integer Transition Systems* at the [*Termination and Complexity Competition 2021*](http://termination-portal.org/wiki/Termination_Competition_2021)
+* best tool for proving non-termination in the category *Termination of Integer Transition Systems* at the [*Termination and Complexity Competition 2022*](http://termination-portal.org/wiki/Termination_Competition_2022)
+* 2nd place in the category *Termination of Integer Transition Systems* at the [*Termination and Complexity Competition 2022*](http://termination-portal.org/wiki/Termination_Competition_2022)

-Since 2016, [AProVE](http://aprove.informatik.rwth-aachen.de/) is using LoAT as backend to prove lower bounds on the runtime complexity of integer transition systems.
+From 2016 until the last run of this category in 2019, [AProVE](http://aprove.informatik.rwth-aachen.de/) was using LoAT as backend to prove lower bounds on the runtime complexity of integer transition systems.
 In this constellation, AProVE and LoAT won the following awards:

 * 1st place in the category *Complexity of Integer Transition Systems* at the [*Termination and Complexity Competition 2016*](https://termcomp.imn.htwk-leipzig.de/competitions/Y2016)